-Digital scales are generally better at measuring out small and precise amounts - especially useful if you're cooking something complicated, on a strict diet or planning to ride the next Tour de France.
+Digital (electronic) scales like the ones in our kitchen scale reviews are generally better at measuring out small and precise amounts - especially useful if you're cooking something complicated, or on a strict diet.

 Mechanical scales often come with bigger bowls or trays and can be easier for weighing large amounts.
 They aren't as precise as digital scales, but most are accurate.

 It really depends what's most important to you.
 Most kitchen scales are easy to use and reasonably accurate, but if you want something very simple that doesn't need batteries, then go for a mechanical scale.
 If you want a precise, easy to read measurement, consider a digital scale.
 Whichever way you decide to go, the measurements should be easy to read, the controls easy to use, and the continuous weighing function should be reliable and work as promised.

 For both digital and mechanical types of scales:

 How much do you need to weigh?
 For the average domestic kitchen, a three-to-five kilo capacity should do it.
 But bear in mind that the maximum weighing capacity of the scales includes the weight of the ingredients as well as the weight of any bowl or tray that holds them.